 - When the pie is a light golden brown remove from oven and allow it to cool before removing from the baking tin.

 The Dutch Apple Pie is delicious when served together with a dollop of whipped cream and a nice cup of coffee.

 If you are not going to eat your apple pie straight away, it’s best to wrap it in foil (or an airtight container) and keep it in a cool place.

-And if by any miracle, you do happen to have some leftover, it can be saved in the freezer.
-Just cut it into individual portions and wrap each piece in a piece of tin foil (I normally save the individual wrapped pieces in a resealable freezer bag which I write on what it is and the date when it was frozen).
+And if by any miracle, you do happen to have some leftovers, it can be saved in the freezer.
+Just cut it into individual portions and wrap each piece in a piece of tin foil (I normally save the individual wrapped pieces in a resealable freezer bag and write on it what it is and the date when it was frozen).

 When you defrost it, it’s nice to then rewarm it in the microwave or oven.
-We often serve the warmed up leftovers together with vanilla ice cream and use as a dessert.
+We often serve them warmed-up leftovers together with vanilla ice cream and use them as a dessert.